tektoncd/website/content/en/blog/2022/graduation/index.md

 like to define pipelines using the CRDs described in the README.
 ```

-A few months later, in March 2019, [Tekton is donated][cdf-creation-blog] to the
+A few months later, in March 2019, [Tekton was donated][cdf-creation-blog] to
-newly formed [Continuos Delivery Foundation (CDF)][cdf].
+the newly formed [Continuos Delivery Foundation (CDF)][cdf].

 ## Growing the community

 Since then the project has thrived thanks to a rich community of contributors.
-One of earlier repositories to be created is the community one, where the
+One of earlier repositories to be created was the [community][community-repo]
-project documented its governance, code of conduct and contributing guidelines.
+one, where the project documented its governance, code of conduct and
+contributing guidelines.

 At the end of 2019 Tekton the number of repositories had grown to eleven.
 A
-regular monthly release cadence is established - Pipeline has 9 releases and in
+regular monthly release cadence was established - Pipeline had 9 releases and in
 March 2020 the beta version of the Tekton Pipeline API was
 [released][pipeline-beta-release].
 During this time, we also implemented the
 project's release automation using Tekton itself.